2Kier16/streamlist-soundtracks/README.md

 ---

 ## Ethical Design Note
+Authentication now includes Google OAuth for demo purposes.
-Authentication is not yet implemented, but future versions will include secure password handling using hashing and salting techniques.
+Future versions will expand to secure password handling using hashing and salting techniques.
 These practices reflect Stage 1 and Stage 2 of password protection and align with ethical standards for user privacy and data security.

 ---